 Ellie has also been a long-standing member of the Orchestra for the Earth, which has earned international critical acclaim for its collaborations with international soloists such as Carson Becke, and its 2017 and 2018 Alpine Tours, which saw the orchestra perform bespoke chamber arrangements of Mahler’s 4th and 9th Symphonies at three of the composer’s celebrated composing hut locations.

 Ellie has performed as a soloist and chamber musician in a number of distinguished London venues, including St Martins-in-the-Fields, King's College, Cambridge, and the Barbican Concert Hall.
-She has worked with numerous chamber ensembles, including the Zima String Trio and Laetus Piano Trio.
-Her ensemble work extends across many genres, and includes collaborations with jazz musician Jacqui Dankworth, film composer Sebastian Winter and singer-songwriter Sam Garrett.
+She has regularly worked as a session musician, including performances at the the BBC Radio 1 Live Lounge.
+Her ensemble work extends across many genres, and includes collaborations with jazz musician Jacqui Dankworth, film composer Sebastian Winter and singer-songwriters Tom Odell, Florence Welch and Billy Joel.

 Ellie is committed to ensuring young musicians with potential can access similar opportunities she herself has been lucky enough to experience, and works regularly with the National Children’s Orchestras of GB in both a musical and pastoral capacity.